-You can always buy fondant from different locations. its pretty expensive and doesn’t taste as good as it could.
+You can always buy fondant from different locations.
+Its pretty expensive and doesn’t taste as good as it could.
 Or you can make your own and have it around when you need it.
 I’ve tried a few recipes.
 Some were better than others.
 Some were quite complicated.
 I experimented and made quite a few modifications and wound up with these two.
 The first recipe is a bit easier than the other.
 They both taste terrific and work exceptionally well.
 So I’ll let you choose.

-Easy No Bake Fondant
+Recipe #1 – Easy No Cook Fondant

-- 1/3 Cup Crisco
+- ⅓ Cup Crisco

-- 1/3 Cup light corn syrup
+- ⅓ Cup light corn syrup

 - 1 Tsp clear vanilla extract

-- 3/4 Tsp salt
+- ¾ Tsp salt

 - 1 lb.
 Sifted powdered sugar

-Notes: To flavor add extracts or oils in the beginning with the shortening and corn syrup.
+Notes: To flavor, add extracts or oils in the beginning with the shortening and corn syrup.
 To color the fondant, knead a small amount of food coloring into a ball of fondant until fully incorporated into the fondant.

 - 1 16 ounce package marshmallows (miniature or regular)

-- 1/4 Cup water
+- 1 Tablespoon water

-- 1 Tsp.
-Clear vanilla extract
+- 1 Teaspoon clear vanilla extract

-To decorate my cookies, I used the same cookie cutter shape to cut out the fondant flower.
+To decorate my cookies with either of these fondant recipes, I used the same cookie cutter shape to cut out the fondant flower.
 I placed the fondant flower cutout on the cookies and then cut out the center, removed it and replaced it with a different color fondant circle.
 It was much easier that way.
 To melt the fondant a bit, I place the decorated cookies in a warm oven just for just a minute or so, then let them cool thoroughly.

 Time to eat…